 (g) notify us that you require an interstate costs law to apply to your matter.

-- If you request an itemised bill and the total amount of the legal costs specified in it exceeds the amount previously specified in the lump sum bill for the same matter, the additional costs may be recovered by us only if:
+10.2 If you request an itemised bill and the total amount of the Costs specified in it exceeds the amount previously specified in the lump sum bill for the same matter, the additional Costs may be recovered by us only if:

-- If you have a dispute in relation to any aspect of our legal Costs you have the following avenues of redress:
+11.1 If you have a dispute in relation to any aspect of our Costs you have the following avenues of redress:

 (a) in the first instance we encourage you to discuss your concerns with us so that any issue can be identified and we can have the opportunity of resolving the matter promptly and without it adversely impacting on our business relationship;

-- Unless otherwise stated in the Quote, the solicitor with principal responsibility for assisting you is Eric Shmilovits (Director).
+12.1 Unless otherwise stated in the Quote, the lawyer with principal responsibility for assisting you is Eric Shmilovits (Director).

-- You may contact Eric Shmilovits at firstname.lastname@example.org to discuss Costs or other issues relating to principal responsibility.
+12.2 You may contact Eric Shmilovits at firstname.lastname@example.org to discuss Costs or other issues relating to principal responsibility.

-- On completion or termination of the Services, we will send you by post any original documents we hold on your behalf.
-Your agreement to these terms constitutes your authority for us to destroy the file after those 7 years.
+13.1 On completion or termination of the Services, we will send you by post any original documents we hold on your behalf.
+Your acceptance of this Agreement constitutes your authority for us to destroy the file after those 7 years.
 We are entitled to retain your documents while there is money owing to us for our Costs.

-(a) we may display information about you, your business or the key contact details such as names, logos and photos on our Sites;
+(a) we may display information about you, your business or the key contact details including without limitation names, website and LinkedIn links, logos and photos on our Sites;

 (b) we may display and link positive press articles or announcements about you or your business on our Sites;